-Harrah's chief marketing officer, David Norton, points out that when Total Rewards started, Harrah's was earning about thirty-six cents on every dollar customers spent gaming-the rest went to competitors.
+The firm's chief marketing officer points out that when the Total Rewards effort started, the firm was earning about thirty-six cents on every dollar customers spent gaming-the rest went to competitors.
 A climb to forty cents would be considered monstrous.
-By 2005 that number had climbed to forty-five cents, making Harrah's the biggest monster in the industry.E.
+But within a few short years that number had climbed to forty-five cents, making Caesars the biggest monster in the industry.E.
 Lundquist, "Harrah's Bets Big on IT," eWeek, July 20, 2005.
 Some of the firm's technology investments have paid back tenfold in just two years-bringing in hundreds of millions of dollars.P.
 Swabey, "Nothing Left to Chance," Information Age, January 18, 2007.

 The firm's technology has been pretty tough for others to match, too.
-Harrah's holds several patents covering key business methods and technologies used in its systems.
-After being acquired by Harrah's, employees of Caesars lamented that they had, for years, unsuccessfully attempted to replicate Harrah's systems without violating the firm's intellectual property.N.
+Caesars holds several patents covering key business methods and technologies used in its systems.
+After being acquired by Harrah's, employees of the old Caesars properties lamented that they had, for years, unsuccessfully attempted to replicate Harrah's systems without violating the firm's intellectual property.N.
 Hoover, "Chief of the Year: Harrah's CIO Tim Stanley," Information Week Research and Reports, 2007.